 Visible Girls: Revisited

-Now, 36 years later, Anita is asking where those girls are?
+36 years later, Anita is asking where those girls are?
 What’s happened to all those women who were so dedicated to their sub cultural tribes and what’s happened to their dreams and beliefs?
-With the help of an Arts Council Grant Anita has re-photographed some of the original girls using new digital technology to create a set of images that will sit alongside the originals in a touring exhibition.
-Using tape recordings of interviews from 1981 and recent interviews with the ‘girls’ 36 years on, the exhibition brings together two parts of a woman’s life and interweaves societal changes related to communication and women’s rights.
+With the help of an Arts Council Grant Anita re-photographed some of the original girls using new digital technology and created a set of images that sat alongside the originals in a touring exhibition.
+Using tape recordings of interviews from 1981 and recent interviews with the girls 36 years on, the exhibition brought together two parts of a woman’s life and interweaved societal changes related to communication and women’s rights.

 Our main contemporary art space, exhibiting new work from regional, national and international artists.